nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - Or, tell "Alexa ask Devialet to turn on the light of the kitchen"
 - "Alexa ask Devialet to open the shutter of the kitchen"
 - "Alexa ask Devialet to put the kitchen shutter at 40 %"

+***Use for roller shutters***

+To control the shutters, 3 or 4 elements are important to give to Alexa:
+- the request for a request (action) to Freebox Devialet
+- the action on the roller shutter (open / close)
+- the location of the roller shutter (in which room the shutter is located)
+- and if applicable, the percentage for positioning the roller shutter

+For example:
+To open the shutters, ask Alexa "Alexa asks Devialet to open the shutters of the living room".
+To position the roller shutter at a certain percentage, Alexa must then be asked "Alexa asks Devialet to set the shutter at 20%".